Timothy J. Edens: Early life and education

 Born in Oregon and raised in Idaho, Edens graduated from Fruitland High School in 1977 and was accepted to the United States Military Academy's class of 1981.
 While attending West Point, Edens participated in Glee Club, Rugby, and Sprint football.
-He graduated from West Point in 1981 with a bachelors degree in engineering with a concentration in political science and national security.
+He graduated from West Point in 1981 with a bachelor's degree in engineering with a concentration in political science and national security.
 Edens graduated from the Army Command and General Staff College in 1995.
 He later earned a master's degree from the Army War College in 2003.

 Military career

 Upon graduation from West Point, Edens was commissioned as a lieutenant in the United States Army.
 He became an Army helicopter pilot, and later was an instructor pilot at the Fort Rucker Apache Course.
 As a major, Edens served as the Regimental Operations and Training Officer for the 4th squadron 9th Cavalry Regiment in Fort Wainwright, Alaska.
 In August 2006, Colonel Edens took command of the newly restructured 12th Combat Aviation Brigade.
 He commanded the 12th CAB as Task Force XII while the brigade was deployed to Balad Air Base and Camp Taji, Iraq.
-Upon his return, Colonel Edens was award the Legion of Merit by Army General Carter Ham for his successful leadership of Task Force XII in OIF 07-09.
+Upon his return, Colonel Edens was award the Legion of Merit by Army General Carter Ham for his successful leadership of Task Force XII in OIF 07–09.
 Following his assignment commanding 12th CAB, Edens became the Deputy Commanding General for Support, 2nd Infantry Division in Korea.
 Edens was promoted to brigadier general by Maj.
 Gen. Anthony G. Crutchfield in March 2011, and thereafter served as assistant division commander for support and the senior ranking aviator of the division.
 General Edens subsequently was assigned as Deputy Commander of the United States Army Aviation Center of Excellence at Fort Rucker.
 His final assignment with the US Army was as commander of the United States Army Combat Readiness Center.

 While in command of the USACRC, he started several safety initiatives seemingly resulting in a downward trend in reported accidents Army-wide.
 Edens was also openly critical of military budget cuts in and how it could potentially effect the safety of soldiers.

 At his retirement ceremony, he was awarded the Order of St. Michael Gold Award for serving the Army Aviation community with distinction.